andyceo/ansible-role-docker/README.md

 ## Tags

 - **docker-package**, **docker-packages** (alias): Main tag.
 Allow only pin package version, install and upgrade docker.
-Use it when you just want to install/upgrade Docker on target host(s)
+Use it when you just want to install/upgrade Docker on target host(s).
+Use with `docker-repository` tag for fresh Docker installation: `--tags="docker-repository,docker-package"`
+- **docker-repository**: Only add actual docker repository key and repository itself to `/etc/apt/sources.list.d/docker.list` (if no defaults were redefined, see [`docker.repositories`](defaults/main.yml) options), install all needed python modules for ansible apt* modules.
+Also remove outdated repositories and keys.
 - **docker-repository-key**: Only add actual docker repository key and remove outdated keys
 - **docker-compose**: Only install/update/actualize docker-compose utility with given version `docker.compose.version`.
 This task executed only when this tag specified explicitly. **Outdated due to `docker-compose-plugin` and will be removed when docker-compose utility closes**
 - **docker-secrets**: Manage (add/remove) Docker Swarm secrets.
 Docker Swarm should be active on the target host
 - **docker-secrets-show**: Show secrets in clear text. **USE WITH CAUTION!** This task executed only when this tag specified explicitly

 - **docker-containers** (or **docker-orchestrate**): Only orchestrate docker containers given by `docker.containers`.
 Outdated
 - **docker-networks**: Only create user-defined docker networks of type bridge, given by `docker.networks`.
-- **docker-repository**: Only add actual docker repository key and repository itself to `/etc/apt/sources.list.d/docker.list` (if no defaults were redefined, see options `docker.repositories`), install all needed python modules for ansible apt* modules.
-Also remove outdated repositories and keys.
 - **docker-config**: Create crossplatform docker configuration file (default Linux location is `/etc/docker/daemon.json`)
 - **docker-users**: Add given users to `docker` group to make them use docker without `sudo`.
 - **docker-swarm**: Execute all Docker Swarm tasks on given `docker.swarm.manager` host.
 Docker Swarm should be active on the target host.